sccn/sccn.github.io/tutorials/09_source/EEG_sources.md

 It is also possible to locate EEG/ERP sources using eLoreta.
 We have written a simple [plugin](https://github.com/sccn/erpsource) for that purpose.
-This plugin was designed in a minimalist fashion so it could be used as template for other similar plugins.
+This plugin was designed in a minimalist fashion so it could be used as a template for other similar plugins.
-Its graphical output are the same as the script shown in the next section.
+Its graphical output is the same as the script shown in the next section.

 Advanced source reconstruction using DIPFIT/Fieldtrip
 --------

-DIPFIT relies on Fieldtrip, though in fact DIPFIT was also an ancestor of Fieldtrip: when Robert Oostenveld, the first Fieldtrip developer, decided to release source imaging functions he had developed during his dissertation work, he first packaged them in EEGLAB as DIPFIT.
+DIPFIT relies on Fieldtrip, though in fact, DIPFIT was also an ancestor of Fieldtrip: when Robert Oostenveld, the first Fieldtrip developer, decided to release source imaging functions he had developed during his dissertation work, he first packaged them in EEGLAB as DIPFIT.
 A few